 Arnim Zola was created by Jack Kirby in 1977 and first appeared in Captain America # 208.

 Powers & Abilities

 Arnim Zola possesses the ability to mentally control his various genetic creations by means of the ESP Box mounted atop his torso and surgically attached to his central nervous system.
-Although most of the creatures possess limited intelligence and the capacity for creative thought, Zola can override their mental processes if he so desires.
+Although most of the creatures possess limited intelligence and the capacity for creative thought, Zola can override their mental processes if he so desires for his own desires.
 The ESP Box is a retractable device that can convert brain waves into electronic signals for transmission as telepathic commands within ordinary radio range.
-Normally, Zola is capable of controlling only his own organic creations, but if he remains linked to his support equipment, he can stimulate his own mental power to such a degree that he can create a psychonkinetic network able to animate inorganic matter within radio range.
+Normally, Zola is capable of controlling only his own organic creations, but if he remains linked to his support equipment, he can stimulate his own mental power to such a degree that he can create a psychokinetic network able to animate inorganic matter within radio range.
 Zola is unable to control natural organic life.

 Arnim Zola regularly has a number of super-powered androids that he can call upon to serve him.

 In Ultimate Enemy, Arnim Zola III is a member of Roxxon Corp's brain trust.
 The original Arnim Zola was also a WW2 biochemist that experimented on as many innocent people as per possible to create super-solders for the German Army, apparently dying when his "Siegsoldat" ("Victory soldier") fell on him after fighting the Captain America of that world.
 His body almost dead, he would be brought in covertly by US forces to take his information and experience on creating biological weapons.
 An A.I. would be made of his brain before neurological damage would kill him.